-1. Find out your macOS version from the Apple menu
+1. How to find your macOS version from the Apple menu

 Apple was aware that this issue might come up fairly often, so they made it easy to check the version of your Mac operating system (macOS).
 How easy?
 Well, it only takes two clicks, and the info is displayed on your screen.
 First, click on the Apple logo on the top left corner of your screen.
 In the menu that opens, click on “About This Mac.”

 This action opens a window with information about the Mac that you are using, displaying the name of your macOS version first, in a larger font, followed by its version number.
-In our case, the name of the version is macOS Catalina, and the version number is 10.15.1.
+In our case, the name of the version is macOS Big Sur, and the version number is 11.0.1.

 NOTE: To achieve consistency across all platforms, Apple rebranded the operating systems used on its Mac devices from OS X to macOS.
-This means that, if you are running El Capitan or older, the displayed name of your version is preceded by OS X (instead of macOS).
+This means that, if you are running El Capitan or older, your version name is preceded by OS X (instead of macOS).

-2. Find out your macOS version from the Terminal
+2. How to check your macOS version from the Terminal